 The school wants all children to grow into healthy adults.
 We believe that it is dangerous for children to wear shoes with platform soles or high heels in school, so we do not allow this.
-Neither do we allow children to wear trainers to school; these are appropriate for sport or as leisurewear but are not in keeping with the smart appearance of a school uniform.
+Neither do we allow children to wear trainers to school apart from black leather/leather effect; these are appropriate for sport or as leisurewear but are not in keeping with the smart appearance of a school uniform.
 We require all children to wear the types of shoe described in the uniform list.